Depending on the circumstances, any of the following claims — alone or in combination — might be brought against you:

 Either may be a breach of contract, so your employee may be able to claim damages, calculated so as to put them in the position they would have been if the breach had not occurred (ie salary payable during the notice period, plus an amount equivalent to any benefits due during the same period – although employees have a duty to mitigate by looking for a new job and, if they find one, their compensation is reduced accordingly).
 If they believe they are entitled to more than an Employment Tribunal can award in such cases (currently £25,000), they can take the claim to a civil court.

-If an Employment Tribunal finds against you in an unfair dismissal claim, you might have to pay compensation, which includes both a basic award (the current maximum is £13,500), and a compensatory award (the current maximum is £74,200).
+If an Employment Tribunal finds against you in an unfair dismissal claim, you might have to pay compensation, which includes both a basic award and a compensatory award.
+Under new rules the basic award is £13,500 and the compensatory award is capped up to a maximum of either £74,200 or one year's gross pay and the fees which must be paid when an employment tribunal case is presented - whichever is the lower.
+The new cap will apply where the ‘effective date of termination’ (the date on which the employee’s notice expires, where employment has been terminated with notice) or the date on which termination takes effect (where employment has been terminated without notice) is after 29 July 2013.
 In reaching its decision, the Tribunal will look at both the reason for the dismissal, and the manner of it.

 Alternatively, an employee might ask for either reinstatement (to the old job, as though they had not been dismissed), or re-engagement (to a different job with the same employer, or a successor or associated employer).
 In either case, their employment must be treated as continuous – ie as though they had not been dismissed at all.